 That is when something odd, at least as I viewed it, happened.
 When my friend and I were in the room visiting his uncle the TV was on, primarily being watched by the person in another bed sharing the room.
 On the channel the other patient was watching was a program that I would probably otherwise not have seen but for being there at the time.
 Because of the storyline it caught my eye and I began watching it much more intensely than perhaps I should have considering I was actually there to visit my friend's uncle.

 The program on that night was a long-running TV western series I was generally enough familiar with called 'Bonanza' that followed the adventures of a father and three grown-up sons living on a huge ranch that stretched between Virginia City, Nevada and Lake Tahoe.
+As a young boy I had been raised on cowboy and western comic books and movies, even to the point for the most part, adhering to the Cowboy Code of the West as I grew into adulthood.
+However, even though I watched Bonanza in its early years, being in the military and all, I kind of lost track of it.
 The plot of the specific episode that night that so caught my fancy had to do with one of the sons attempting to fly, and doing so with the aid of what was called the 'devil wind,' legendary winds that supposedly would sweep down the mountains at certain times of the year near Virginia City wreaking havoc with all that came within its path.

 Even though I was grown man, been in the Army and shaved and everything, seeing that episode of Bonanza, and as depicted in the graphic above, the attempt to fly using the 'devil wind,' it was like I was a kid seeing Tarzan and the Huntress all over again and needing to run all the way home to build a glider.